Magnetic catalysis in weakly interacting hyperbolic Dirac materials: System specifications and magnetic flux profiles

-\emph{Magnetic flux profile}.~At first, we outline the details of the systems and the magnetic flux profiles considered in this work.
-All the numerical analyses are performed on a third generation (10,3), and second generation (14,3) and (18,3) hyperbolic lattices, respectively containing 2880 (421), 1694 (155) and 4050 (271) lattice sites ($p$-gons or plaquettes).
-The center plaquette corresponds to the zeroth generation and each successive layers of plaquettes constitute progressively next generations of the hyperbolic lattice.
+~ First, we outline the details of the systems and the magnetic flux profiles considered in this work.
+All the numerical analyses are performed on a third generation (10,3), and second generation (14,3) and (18,3) hyperbolic lattices, respectively containing 2880 (421), 1694 (155) and 4050 (271) lattice sites ($p$-gons or plaquettes), respectively.
+The center plaquette corresponds to the zeroth generation and each successive layers of plaquettes constitutes the progressively next generation of the hyperbolic lattice.
 When the field is uniform, equal flux ($\alpha_0$) threads all the plaquettes.
-A bell-shaped inhomogeneous magnetic field is modeled by threading $\alpha_0$, $0.85 \alpha_0$, $0.70 \alpha_0$ and $0.55 \alpha_0$ amount of magnetic flux through all the plaquettes belonging to the zeroth, first, second and third generation of the (10,3) hyperbolic lattice, respectively.
-On (14,3) and (18,3) hyperbolic lattices then $\alpha_0$, $0.75 \alpha_0$ and $0.50 \alpha_0$ magnetic flux pierces through each plaquette belonging to the zeroth, first and second generation, respectively.
+A bell-shaped inhomogeneous magnetic field is modeled by threading $\alpha_0$, $0.85 \alpha_0$, $0.70 \alpha_0$, and $0.55 \alpha_0$ amount of magnetic fluxes through all the plaquettes belonging to the zeroth, first, second, and third generations of the (10,3) hyperbolic lattice, respectively.
+On (14,3) and (18,3) hyperbolic lattices $\alpha_0$, $0.75 \alpha_0$, and $0.50 \alpha_0$ magnetic flux pierces through each plaquette belonging to the zeroth, first, and second generations, respectively.
 We measure the magnetic flux in units of $\Phi_0/(2\pi)$, where $\Phi_0=h/e$ is the magnetic flux quantum.

 Although in this work we consider (10,3), (14,3), and (18,3) hyperbolic lattices with finite number of sites in the system with the open boundary condition, such tessellations, always respecting the inequality $(p-2)(q-2)>4$, can be accommodated only on a negatively curved space, not on the flat Euclidean plane.
 Thus, all the outcomes (such as the quadratic dependence of the DOS near zero-energy with total flux enclosed by the system, which discussed in the next section) manifest the underlying curved hyperbolic space on which the lattice sites reside.